skylicht-lab/skylicht-engine/Projects/Angle/README.md

 # How to build Angle on MacOS

-Currently, Skylicht Engine use [Angle](https://github.com/google/angle) to simulation OpenGLES on MacOS and IOS.
+Currently, Skylicht Engine use [Angle](https://github.com/google/angle) to simulation OpenGLES on macOS and iOS.

+I created a separate [repository](https://github.com/skylicht-lab/angle-macos-prebuilt) to prebuild this library.

 ## Step 1: Get depot tools